Stopping Rules for Monte Carlo Methods: A Review: Recent developments in sequential stopping rules

 \subsection{Sequential stopping rules based on higher-order moments}

-As discussed in Section \ref{subsection normal approximation}, the performance of stopping rules in typical iid setups can largely depend on the quality of normal approximation \eqref{typical approximation of the criterion}.
-To improve this normal approximation in the non-asymptotic regime, a natural approach is to leverage more refined results, such as Berry-Esseen inequalities that incorporate higher-order moments beyond the first two moments.
-In this section, we review sequential stopping rules based on such higher-order moments.
+As discussed in Section \ref{subsection normal approximation}, the performance of stopping rules in typical iid setups can largely depend on the quality of normal approximation \eqref{typical approximation of the criterion}. {To improve this normal approximation in the non-asymptotic regime (that is, with the error tolerance $\epsilon$ fixed, unlike in the asymptotic analysis (Section \ref{subsection asymptotic analyses})), a natural approach is to leverage more refined results, such as Berry-Esseen inequalities that incorporate higher-order moments beyond the first two moments.} In this section, we review sequential stopping rules based on such higher-order moments.